rokeroke/ShutteR9-DemonBuddy-RoS-Item-Rules/README.md

 <p>![DemonBuddy reload item script rules](http://i.imgur.com/WBQ1P8M.png)</p>

 ## Troubleshooting
-If you have any problems setting this up, please don't waste your time asking me.
-Do yourself and everyone a favor and either check my thread, or browse the DemonBuddy forums for help doing this.
+If you have any problems setting this up, please don't waste your time posting for help before searching.
+Do yourself and everyone a favor by either checking my [thread](http://www.thebuddyforum.com/demonbuddy-forum/plugins/155575-item-rules-shutters-updated-item-rules-ros.html), or by browsing the [DemonBuddy forums](http://www.thebuddyforum.com/demonbuddy-forum/) for help.
 You'll learn much more by figuring stuff out on your own, trust me ;)